softprops/rust-bin/README.md

 As rewarding of a language as Rust is to program in, it means little if you don't **use it** to improve the lives of others with applications.

+* 👩‍🎤 Inspire others to think about increasing Rust's potential reach

+There are many ways we could make Rust more accessible to others.
+This is one way.
+I'm excited to see others.

 ## Non-Goals

 * 🚫 😵 Not be complete by default.